 If variety is the spice of life, then it is safe to say Schalke's Weston McKennie is enjoying a distinctly Habanero-esque existence, having had stints in defence, midfield and also in attack for the Royal Blues.

-The 20-year-old former FC Dallas youth player made his Bundesliga debut as a late substitute in left midfield on the final Matchday of the 2016/17 season against Ingolstadt and operated in a more defensive midfield role in his 13 Bundesliga starts last term.
+The 20-year-old former FC Dallas youth player made his Bundesliga debut as a late substitute in left midfield on the final matchday of the 2016/17 season against Ingolstadt and operated in a more defensive midfield role in his 13 Bundesliga starts in 2017/18.

 Weston McKennie shining at centre-back?